Fr3dMer/softeng_module/docs/usage.rst

 **Search by Patient ID**::

-   # To search for patient records, use -g flag to specify the patient ID
+   # To search for patient records, use -g or --get_patient_data flags to specify the patient ID
    python PanelAppDB.py -g 124 -f 'db/'